-A case label consists of the keyword case,

-followed by a literal value or variable name it could be only character, integer, short, long and string value, followed by a colon.
-JAVA compares the value returned from the switch statement expression to the literal value or value of the variable named following the case keyword.
-Float, double and Boolean value are not allowed.
+A case label consists of the keyword case, followed by a literal value or variable name It could be only character and integer followed by a colon.
+TURBO C++ compares the value returned from the switch statement expression to the literal value or value of the variable named following the case keyword.
 If a match is found, the statement following the case label statement executes.